 The Amstelveenlijn runs from Central Station up to Amstelveen Westwijk.
 It was opened in 1990, and extended in 2004.
 Part of this line is a tram line, meaning, among others, that it is powered by an overhead powerline, rather than by a third track, and that it can only carry narrow trains.

 Line 52 - Noord-Zuidlijn

 The Noord-Zuidlijn officially opened on July 22, 2018.
 It runs from Amsterdam Noord to Station Zuid, and it will pass by the Central Station.
 It is 9,7km long and the travel time from Station Noord to Station Zuid is 15 minutes.

 Oostlijn: Line 53 - Gaasperplaslijn & Line 54 - Geinlijn

 The Gaasperplaslijn runs from Central Station to Gaasperplas.
 The Geinlijn runs from Central Station up to Gein.
 These two lines were opened in 1977 along with Line 50, and together they are also called the Oostlijn.

 The Rotterdam metro network belongs to RET, and it transports passengers within and around the city.
-It is the oldest metro network in the Netherlands, having first opened in 1982.

 The network has five main lines, branched off and extended from the old Erasmuslijn and Calandlijn, that sometimes transfer into a tram network.
 One of these five lines connects the Rotterdam metro network to the tram network in The Hague.